mCodex/fullcycle-2/README.md

-# Fullcycle 2.0 by code.education
+# Full Cycle 2.0 by code.education

 My monorepo including all "mini projects" from Fullcycle's course.

 ## Introduction

-In January of 2021 I bought the Fullcycle 2.0 course from [code.education](https://code.education/).
+In January of 2021 I bought the Full Cycle 2.0 course from [code.education](https://code.education/).
 During this course we had many examples about using Docker, Kubernetes, Go, PHP (Laravel), Python and NodeJS.
 So, I decided to create this repo and keep all examples taught at the course.

 ---